-Add to these a hooked hand weeder, and the only thing more you need is a little elbow grease and some patience.
-That’s our’s here, and it’s called the Yankee Weeder.
+Add to these a hooked hand weeder like you see above, and the only thing more you need is a little elbow grease and some patience.
+That’s our’s above, and it’s called the Yankee Weeder.
 We recently lost ours, so the one here is a new replacement.
 With the right gear, properly prepared, tilling the soil might even become something you look forward too — at least a little, anyway.

 Garden Weeds Strategy#3: Sharpen Up

 The phrase “dull as a hoe” wasn’t coined by a gardening expert.
 That’s because all kinds of hoes need to be sharp if they’re to work right.
 The job doesn’t take long, either.
 A 10”-long flat file and a vise are all you need.
 Make sure the file is sharp.
 I wipe my files with oil before putting them into a leather pouch that keeps them good shape.
 All files get dull surprisingly quickly if they get rusty or band around in your toolbox.
 Five minutes spent sharpening the cutting edge of a hoe or hand weeder speeds progress and reduces fatigue for a day or two of steady gardening work.

 Garden Weeds Strategy#4: Mulching